graduateshotline logo

 What is prohibited in the exam hall during LSAT?

-Candidates are not allowed to electronic gadgets of any kind in the examination hall.
+Candidates are not allowed to take electronic gadgets of any kind in the examination hall except for the device they are using to take the test.
 They are also not allowed to bring stationery items or weapons into the examination hall under any circumstance.
 Violating any of the codes mentioned in the Candidate Agreement will ensure that their scores are canceled by LSAC.

 All About LSAT